Skip to content

 With our industry-specific templates, you can build on tried-and-tested customer intents and get started immediately.
 In most cases, only minimal adjustments are required to accurately map the structure of your contacts.
 The intents are available in the WOCAS® software, including instructions on how to use them.
 You can immediately start classifying the contacts in the new structure with your first service employees.
 Real-time reporting gives you a meaningful view of the structure of your intents from day one.

-Overview of contact recording in the WOCAS software with screenshots and explanations.
+Overview of contact entry in the WOCAS software with screenshots and explanations.
 Text: It's that easy with WOCAS.
 Service employees select and document the appropriate customer intent for the customer's request in WOCAS.
-1. general information about the customer contact.
+1. General information on customer contact.
 Quick to enter - individually configurable.
-2. selection box for customer-oriented customer intents - easy to select.
-3. specific information on the selected customer intent - easy to record - for a root cause analysis.
+2. Selection box for customer-oriented customer intents - easy to select.
+3. Specific information on the selected customer intent - easy to record - for a root cause analysis.

 Feedback